 Where is the shampoo for me?
 Yes, where IS the shampoo for me?
 Normal, wholesome, ordinary shampoo.
 This is my first pet peeve.

 My second pet peeve is packaging.
-Do you survey customers about packaging before you design these extremely tall skinny containers that are too tall for anyone’s bathroom cupboard and which fall over easily in the shower?
-Should we be having new shelves built just for these big tall pastic bottles?
+Shampoo people, do you survey customers about packaging before you design these extremely tall skinny containers that are too tall for anyone’s bathroom cupboard and which fall over easily in the shower?
+Should we be having new shelves built just for these big tall plastic bottles?
 Do you consider average medicine closets, and over-the-toilet cabinets, and typical bathroom storage when you get together and decide on dimensions?
 Do you?

 I have another pet peeve concerning packaging.
 The shampoo and conditioner are generally in matching bottles.
 The writing on them is tiny, or white letters on light green backing, something like a 9 point font, if lucky.
 This is even worse if you are in a hotel using those lovely little containers provided, with which you are not previously familiar.

 So, here is a news flash: People do not wear their eyeglasses in the shower.
 I’ve tried it, it just doesn’t go well.
 Who can see through waterly drop stained glasses?
 They are in the way when you wash your hair.
 It’s just not a good idea to try and wear glasses in the shower.